department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/discovery-SEP-2019/conversation-guide.md

 ## First Task: Share your screen with Zoom - 5 minutes

-- Please minimize or close any windows that you don't want to share with us and click the "Share" on Zoom.
+- Please minimize or close any windows that you don't want to share with us.
+- Click the "Share" on Zoom.

 ## Second Task: Show me where you would expect to file an appeal (on a disability claim decision)?